dkandalov/kotlin-99/readme.md

 We suppose that the nodes of a multiway tree contain single characters.
 In the depth-first order sequence of its nodes, a special character ^ has been inserted whenever, during the tree traversal, the move is a backtrack to the previous level.
 By this rule, the tree in the figure opposite is represented as: ``afg^^c^bd^e^^^``.
-Define the syntax of the string and write a function string2MTree to construct an MTree from a String.
+Define the syntax of the string and write a function string2MTree to construct an MTree from a ``String``.
-Make the function an implicit conversion from String.
+Make the function an implicit conversion from ``String``.
 Write the reverse function, and make it the toString method of MTree.
 ```
 > MTree('a', List(MTree('f', List(MTree('g'))), MTree('c'), MTree('b', List(MTree('d'), MTree('e'))))).toString()
 afg^^c^bd^e^^^